Aeonalyxx/CSC173-DeepCV-Gumisad/proposal.md

     - Clear Skin (negative class)

 - Acquisition:
-    - Import datasets directly from Kaggle into Google Colab (kaggle.json API).
+    - Import datasets directly from sources into Google Colab (kaggle.json API).
     - Preprocess images in Colab notebooks.
     - No need to download the dataset to your laptop.